ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Implementing Connection Termination

-With TCP, when an application closes a connection, this means that it has no more data to send (but expects all data that has been handed over to be reliably delivered).
-However, with TCP only, "close" does not mean that the application will stop receiving data.
-This is related to TCP's ability to support half-closed connections.

-SCTP is an example of a protocol that does not support such half-closed connections.
-Hence, with SCTP, the meaning of "close" is stricter: an application has no more data to send (but expects all data that has been handed over to be reliably delivered), and will also not receive any more data.

-Implementing a protocol independent transport system means that the exposed semantics must be the strictest subset of the semantics of all supported protocols.
-Hence, as is common with all reliable transport protocols, after a Close action, the application can expect to have its reliability requirements honored regarding the data provided to the Transport Services API, but it cannot expect to be able to read any more data after calling Close.

-Abort differs from Close only in that no guarantees are given regarding any data that the application sent to the Transport Services API before calling Abort.

-As explained in {{establish-mux}}, when a new stream is multiplexed on an already existing connection of a Transport Protocol Instance, there is no need for a connection establishment procedure.
-Because the Connections that are offered by a Transport Services implementation can be implemented as streams that are multiplexed on a transport protocol's connection, it can therefore not be guaranteed an Initiate action from one endpoint provokes a ConnectionReceived event at its peer.

-For Close (provoking a Finished event) and Abort (provoking a ConnectionError event), the same logic applies: while it is desirable to be informed when a peer closes or aborts a Connection, whether this is possible depends on the underlying protocol, and no guarantees can be given.
-With SCTP, the transport system can use the stream reset procedure to cause a Finish event upon a Close action from the peer {{NEAT-flow-mapping}}.
+For Close (provoking a Finished event) and Abort (provoking a ConnectionError event), it is desirable to be informed when a peer closes or aborts a Connection.
+Whether this is possible depends on the underlying protocol, and no guarantees can be given.
+When a Connection is mapped to an SCTP stream, the transport system can use the stream reset procedure to cause a Finish event upon a Close action from the peer {{NEAT-flow-mapping}}.

 # Cached State